SandorTeleki/inspiredvanillawebprojects/birthday-countdown/README.md

 - Calculate the days, hours, mins and seconds to the next birthday
 - Insert values into the DOM
 - Show a spinner right before loading the countdown

-## To Do:
+- Store and pull birthday from local storage
-- Base config
+- Display what age you will be when the countdown ends (and starts anew for your next birthday)

-- Account for leapyears/february 29th
+## Potential Improvement:
-- Store birthday date in local storage
+- Add special landing effect if current day is your birthday